Dover, MA

 2022 Citizenship

-As of 2023, 98.3% of Dover, MA residents were US citizens, which is higher than the national average of 93.4%.
+As of 2023, 98.3% of Dover, MA residents were US citizens, which is approximately the same as the national average of N/A%.
 In 2022, the percentage of US citizens in Dover, MA was 98%, meaning that the rate of citizenship has been increasing.

 The following chart shows US citizenship percentages in Dover, MA compared to that of it's neighboring and parent geographies.